Imms/imms.github.io/pages/WhyImms.md

     Among other things, this lets you use Imms to implement specialized immutable collections easily and efficiently.

 2. #### Blazing fast performance
     Imms performs as well or better than other libraries in almost every respect.
-You don't have to take my word for it -- you can see detailed performance information in the [performance summary](/pages/perfSummary) and in the pages for every collection type.
+You don't have to take my word for it -- you can see detailed performance information in the pages for every collection type.

 3. #### Intuitive, powerful API
     Imms has a really intuitive and powerful API that's based on LINQ, the standard collections API, and a few more things.